 This entry was posted on Friday, June 22nd, 2012 at 00:00 and is filed under Activists' Blogs, Demonstrations, Susya.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.

 I doubt if Palestinian Susya has ever seen so many people.
 Some 500, maybe more, have arrived from Jerusalem (including a large Palestinian delegation from East Jerusalem), Tel Aviv, Beer Sheva, and various sites in the occupied territories: Beit Umar, Mufagara, and the khirbehs close to Susya.
 It’s a mixed Palestinian-Israel crowd.
 I see many veterans of the early years of Ta’ayush, some of them returning to Susya after a long time.
 We know the Susya people well: we have stood by them in the face of many violent attacks by settlers and soldiers, celebrated weddings and births with them, accompanied them to their grazing grounds, fought the legal battle with them, installed wind-turbines in the village and the surrounding khirbehs, plowed and harvested in the fields, ate and slept in their tents.
 Today they are serious, even grim, and with good reason: two weeks ago the Civil Administration sent its inspectors to distribute demolition orders covering nearly the entire village, its tents, ramshackle huts, animal pens, the wind turbine, the cultural center—everything.
 If the bulldozers arrive next week or the week after, it will be the fourth large-scale expulsion of these people from their lands.
 If you add the partial expulsions over the last ten years, this will be at least the sixth or seventh.